-Net income after net movements in regulatory balances for the three months ended March 31, 2021, was $35.8 million compared to $35.4 million for the comparable period in 2020.
-The increase over the previous year was primarily due to lower amounts deferred into regulatory accounts, partially offset by higher depreciation and lower distribution revenue mainly related to lower electricity consumption.
+Net income after net movements in regulatory balances for the three months ended March 31, 2022, was $47.5 million compared to $35.8 million for the comparable period in 2021.
+The increase over the previous year was primarily due to higher electricity consumption, higher other revenue and higher 2022 distribution rates, partially offset by higher depreciation.

-During the COVID-19 pandemic, the Corporation has continued with critical work in its grid investment plan to maintain safety and reliability, support a growing city, and meet customer service needs.
+The COVID-19 pandemic continues to have a significant impact on the economy, affecting the financial health of individuals and businesses, and the financial results of the Corporation.
+However, during the COVID-19 pandemic, the Corporation has continued with critical work in its grid investment plan to maintain safety and reliability, support a growing city and meet customer service needs.

 Selected financial highlights